Best Day Trips from Lyon You’ve Probably Never Heard Of

 Montbrison is a good central point with charming accommodations.
 You’ll find smaller hotels and guesthouses that fit the region’s vibe.
 For a more rural experience, look for places in the smaller villages.
 Having a car is definitely helpful for exploring the Forez, as public transport can be limited between the smaller sites.

-If you’re looking for a place that feels like stepping back in time, Oingt is it.
-Tucked away in the Beaujolais region, this village is one of France’s officially designated ‘most beautiful villages,’ and honestly, I can see why.
-It’s not just the wine that draws people here, though that’s certainly a big part of the charm.
-What really got me was the stone.
-The buildings are made from this gorgeous golden-ochre colored stone, which gives the whole place a warm, almost glowing feel, especially when the sun hits it right.
-It’s a small place, so you can wander through its narrow, winding streets pretty easily.
+If you’re looking for some place that feels kinda like stepping back in time, Oingt is basically it.
+It’s tucked away in the Beaujolais area, and this village is one of those France officially designated “most beautiful villages,” so yeah, I can totally see why.
+It’s not only the wine that brings people here, although that’s obviously a huge part of the attraction.
+But what really grabbed me was the stone.
+The buildings are made from this lovely golden ochre, colored stone, and it gives the whole spot this warm glowing sensation, especially when the sun hits it just right.
+It’s small, so you can stroll through the narrow, winding streets without too much trouble, really quite easily.

-The best time to visit Oingt is definitely outside of peak summer if you want a quieter experience.
-I went in early autumn, and it was perfect – crisp air, fewer people, and the vineyards were starting to turn lovely shades of red and gold.
+The best time to visit Oingt is, in my opinion, outside of peak summer, if you want a calmer sort of experience.
+I went in early autumn and it felt pretty near perfect, crisp air, fewer people about and the vineyards were moving into those warm shades of red and gold, sort of like a slow reveal or something.

 Here are a few things I enjoyed: